From low-rank retractions to dynamical low-rank approximation and back: Numerical experiments

 for some random $\xi_i$ drawn from a uniform distribution on $\pac{1/2,2}$.
-This way, the singular values decay of both $Y_0$ and $Y_1$ mimic a situation encountered in one step of the RH and ARH integration schemes, when the smallest singular value of the current approximation is of the order of $\sigma_r$.
+This way, the singular values decay of both $Y_0$ and $Y_1$ mimic a situation encountered in one step of the PRH and APRH integration schemes, when the smallest singular value of the current approximation is of the order of $\sigma_r$.
 Then, we randomly generate $Z_0\in T_{Y_0}\mcal_r$ and $Z_1\in T_{Y_1}\mcal_r$ with $\|Z_0\| = \|Z_1\| = 1$ and form the retraction-based interpolant~\eqref{eq:HermiteInterpolant} given by

-For different values of the smallest singular value $\sigma_r$, we measure the discrepancies $\normbig{Z_0 - \dot H(0)}_F$ and $\normbig{Z_1 - \dot H(1)}_F$, where derivatives of $H$ are obtained by finite differences.
+For different values of the smallest singular value $\sigma_r$, we measure the discrepancies $\normbig{Z_0 - \dot H(0)}_{\mathrm{F}}$ and $\normbig{Z_1 - \dot H(1)}_{\mathrm{F}}$, where derivatives of $H$ are obtained by finite differences.
 The experiment is repeated for each $\sigma_r$ on $100$ randomly generated instances and the error distribution is plotted against $\sigma_r$ in Figure~\ref{fig:robustnessOfRetractionHermiteToSmallSV}.
 These results unequivocally indicate the fragility of retraction-based Hermite interpolant on the fixed-rank manifold when small singular values are present in the interpolation points.
 As $\sigma_r$ decrease, the velocity error in $\tau = 0$ increases, and even more severely in $\tau = 1$.
-The fact that the error is non-negligible even for moderately small values of $\sigma_r$ suggests the RH and ARH integration schemes may occasionally employ inaccurate retraction-based Hermite interpolants.
-This may contribute to the oscillatory behavior of the error observed RH and ARH in Figures~\ref{fig:lyapunovResultsConvergence}~and~\ref{fig:stabilityToSmallSingularValues}.
+The fact that the error is non-negligible even for moderately small values of $\sigma_r$ suggests the PRH and APRH integration schemes may occasionally employ inaccurate retraction-based Hermite interpolants.
+This may contribute to the oscillatory behavior of the error observed PRH and APRH in Figures~\ref{fig:lyapunovResultsConvergence}~and~\ref{fig:stabilityToSmallSingularValues}.